raquelredo/raquelredo.github.io_site/_portfolio/998Titanic_Script.md

 ---
-title: "(ML) Titanic: Machine Learning from Disaster"
+title: "Titanic: Machine Learning from Disaster"
 layout: "post"
 excerpt:  "The sinking of the RMS Titanic is one of the most infamous shipwrecks in history.
 Can we build a model to predict chances of survival?"
 header:
   teaser: Titanic.jpg
 link:
-tags: [R, survival prediction, titanic, kaggle, tree, knn, c5.0, logistic regression, missing data, inference, feature engineering]
+tags: [R, Machine learning, survival prediction, titanic, kaggle, tree, knn, c5.0, logistic regression, missing data, inference, feature engineering]
 share: true
 categories: portfolio
 ---